-Second, recognizing that all forms of change present both risks and opportunities for leadership, The Hartford will seek to develop products and make investment decisions that promote environmentally responsible activity while enhancing The Hartford's competitive position.
+Second, recognizing that all forms of change present both risks and opportunities for leadership, The Hartford will continue to develop products and make investment decisions that promote environmentally responsible activity while enhancing The Hartford's competitive position.

 Third and finally, understanding that energy conservation is a vital goal, and is a responsibility to be taken seriously and shared by all, The Hartford will continue to take measures to reduce its own energy consumption and encourage others to do likewise.